aussie-m-mike/homepage/README.md

 # Homepage
-My very own personal website.
+Donald Trumo personal website.
 Basically this is just a résumé.

 You could view the website here: https://aussie-m-mike.github.io/homepage/